rishabhkalra96/DjangoWebapp/README.md

 For further changes, contact the author of the project at "itsme.rishabhk@gmail.com" before committing into the master.

-NOTE: For any future commits to the repository, please create/pull new branch named "contributions_issue_#" , where # is the issue name or number.
+NOTE: For any future commits to the repository, please do not contribute to the master directly, instead make contributions to the CONTRIBUTION branch and create a pull request so that the author/authors can review your changes and merge them manually to the master if no clashes were encountered.
+Having contributing to the master directly can lead to banning of your account from using this project.